 There are lots of scams out there and ways that sellers are tricking you out of your hard-

 earned cash.
 But what if there was a way to use trickery to your advantage?
-I’ve found useful tips that will help trick you into saving money, without even realizing it!
+I’ve found useful tips that will help trick yourself to save your money.

 For some, trickery might not be necessary in order to succeed in saving money.
 For